edyatl/PDFSort/README.md

-## PDFSort
+## PDFSort - A Python PDF File Management Application

 >Developed by [@edyatl](https://github.com/edyatl) February 2023 <edyatl@yandex.ru>

-PDFSort is a Python application that processes PDF files in a given directory.
-It recursively retrieves all PDF files from the directory and its subdirectories, determines the page sizes (formats), calculates the number of each format, and draws a table with the totals.
-It can also write new PDF files, each of which will have pages of only one size (format).
+PDFSort is a Python application that helps you manage and organize your PDF files.
+It recursively retrieves all PDF files from the given directory and its subdirectories, determines the page format of each page in a PDF file, calculates the total number of pages for each format, and visualizes the information in a table.
+It can also write new PDF files with pages of only one format, making it easier to sort and organize your PDFs.

+### Key Features

+* Recursive search for PDF files in a directory and its subdirectories

+* Determination of the page format of each page of a PDF file

+* Calculation of the total number of pages for each format

+* Table visualization of the format information

+* Output file writing with pages of only one format

 ### Usage

+You can use PDFSort by running the pdfsort.py file with the following options:

 ```
     USAGE: